nerves-livebook/nerves_livebook/README.md

 Eject the SD card and insert it into the device that you're using.
 Power up the device and connect a network cable.
 If you're using a Raspberry Pi Zero, Beaglebone or Raspberry Pi 4, a USB cable can provide both power and network.

-Many devices have more than one way to get to the network.
-You can switch between them.
-For example, you could start with setting up a Raspberry Pi Zero using the USB cable, then configure WiFi and use a USB power adapter to run it some place else.
+The first boot can take longer than subsequent boots due to initializing the data filesystem for storing your notebooks.
+It is noticeable especially on large MicroSD cards.

+Most, but not all supported devices, have an LED on them.
+Nerves Livebook will make it blink when the network is disconnected and change it to solid on when it's possible to connect over any network interface.

-After the device boots, point your browser at http://nerves.local.
+Once the device is ready, point your browser at http://nerves.local.
 The password is "nerves".

 ![Livebook screenshot](assets/livebook.jpg)